Wraysbury: New road and suspension bridge

 Where is Wraysbury, I can scarce find it on the map? asked an associate of G.W.J.
 Gyll.
 Once the railway had put the village on the map, the next steps were to improve road access, and more importantly, to alleviate the adverse effects of the frequent floods which often resulted in the village being cut off from the rest of the county.
 George Harcourt, Lord of the Manor, suggested that a new road should be built on higher ground from Bowry's Barn to the Colne Bridge, to replace the old road which ran along ditches susceptible to flooding.
 The 1848 Tithe map, drawn by surveyor William Thomas Buckland showing the proposed route of the new road, can be seen at the Centre for Buckinghamshire Studies in Aylesbury.
 Harcourt also suggested a replacement for the old "Long Bridge" over the River Colne should be built, and a new suspension bridge, designed and paid for by Harcourt, was built by civil engineer Mr Dredge.

-St Andrew's Church
+Churches

+Church of St Andrew

 The parish church of St Andrew is a Gothic structure, intermediate between Norman and Early English, supposed to have been built by King John.
 The parish registers its date from the year 1734.
 William Pynchon, the founder of Springfield, Massachusetts, died in Wraysbury in 1662 and was buried at St Andrew's Church.